 In the course of a 90-minute visit to the museum, the topic of climate change and traffic is used to introduce students to current scientific research and model building as well as to the political and individual options following this research.

 Working in small groups, students are introduced to their research task by a museum educator and then use a worksheet to collect information from the museum galleries.
 A great deal of care was put into developing the worksheet, which presents a main research task – one of seven questions leading to a final answer on how to avoid hurricanes in Europe.
 Topics include the model of the climate system, constituents of the atmosphere and the contribution of traffic to the pollutants, a physical experiment, historical and geographical information, climate politics, personal options and an overview of renewable energies.
 Students are encouraged not only to answer the questions, but also to discuss the issues and come up with further questions for the museum educator.
-For that reason, the museum educator is a highly trained expert who holds a PhD in biology.
+For

 Students who visit are amazed that teenagers can have political influence, for example as consumers, participants of traffic or members of environmental groups.
 They start discussing the pros and cons of some of the topics during the group presentation: will there be floods in Europe?
 Does my contribution make a difference?
 If we decrease CO2 emissions, will the temperature fall immediately?
 Teachers appreciate the all-embracing approach of the programme, as school curricula are usually more detailed but lack an overall view of a topic.